 "Diamond isn't so good about getting brushed.
 I would LOVE to use the slicker brush on her more often, but she absolutely hates it!
 I have to resort to using the Zoom Groom, made by the same people who make Kongs.
 It works well enough, but doesn't get it all like a slicker.
 Diamond will run away as soon as she sees it in my hands.
 It's frustrating ’cause her hair is all over the place!
 I vacuum everyday (we have a Roomba) so it’s not bad, but I wish it wasn't on our clothes so much.
 Also, we cut her nails every two weeks.
 We don't like them to get long, as she is inside mostly and always on our bed and likes to sleep on the laundry and we don't want anything getting snagged.
 My husband also worries about the hardwood floors, but I think she is too light to do any harm.
 She's getting better with it; it used to be no problem until once I accidentally cut her too close and now she doesn't trust us anymore.
 We have to give her plenty of treats as we cut, and she is slowly but surely regaining our trust, but still wiggles a whole lot.
 I feel the more we do it, the more she'll get used to it and hopefully soon it will be a breeze again."

-Diamond the Tibalier (Cavalier x Tibetan Spaniel hybrid) at 5 months old
+Diamond the Tibalier (Cavalier x Tibetan Spaniel mix breed dog) as a puppy at 5 months old